rhiannonmcn/Harry-Potter-Quiz/README.md

 * Google Chrome DevTools - Used to debug and test responsiveness of the site
 * Gitpod - Used to develop the website.
 * GitBash - Terminal used to push changes to the GitHub repository.
-* Github - Used to host and deploy the website.
+* GitHub - Used to host and deploy the website.

 [Back to top](<#contents>)